Most popular baby names for baby boomers

 The name Stephen, which means “crown,” rose to use after Saint Stephen, who is considered the first Christian martyr of the New Testament.
 It has been used by 10 popes, as well as kings and saints.
 Baby boomers with the name Stephen include author Stephen King and actors Stephen Fry and Stephen Rea.
 While not as popular today, the moniker’s link to royalty and religion helps it remain in baby-naming books.

 - Total baby boomers with this name: 294,755

 - Popularity in 2018: #2,889 (57 babies born)

 A combination of the names Cherie and Beryl, Cheryl wasn’t used as a name often until the 1930s.
 The release of the French book “Cheri,” about a young man and his older female lover, helped spur its popularity.
 Cheryl Ladd and Cheryl Tiegs are two famous baby boomers.

 - Total baby boomers with this name: 346,440

 - Lowest popularity: 1961-1962 (#29 rank)

-- Today's rank: #169 (2,268 babies born)
+- Popularity in 2018: #169 (2,268 babies born)

 The name Edward, meaning “rich guard,” has been used by 11 kings of England, most recently in 1936 by Edward VIII.
 The name’s popularity post-WWII can be attributed to several famous Edwards: journalist Edward R. Murrow, actor Edward G. Robinson, and “Jane Eyre” character Edward Rochester, who was portrayed by Orson Welles in the 1943 movie adaptation.